-Just as an excellent party requires an overall theme, marvelous guests and careful planning before the party can start, so does an excellent panel discussion.
+Just as an excellent party requires an overall theme, marvelous guests, and careful planning before the party can start, so does an excellent panel discussion.
 And just like a great party, the secret sauce is in the planning – even before the guests arrive.

-Typically, by the time the moderator has been brought onboard, several decisions have already been made by the meeting chair and/or organizer, so you will need to come up to speed on what has already been decided and what assumptions have been made for you.
+Typically, by the time the moderator has been brought on board, several decisions have already been made by the meeting chair and/or organizer, so you will need to come up to speed on what has already been decided and what assumptions have been made for you.
 When you clarify the “starting conditions,” you will find that you have much more freedom than you initially thought!

 The Event.
 The panel discussion is typically one session within an entire event.
-Determine where you are in the event agenda, what comes before and after the panel discussion.
+Determine where you are in the event agenda, and what comes before and after the panel discussion.
 Take a look at the event website and marketing materials.

 Panel Dates/Time/Location.
 Block this day off on your schedule and plan to get to the venue well ahead of the start time.